Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

 - I don't have a picture of stuffing the witch's head and hat, but you'll get the idea by looking at this photo of stuffing the ghost hanger.

-- I smooched the plastic bag together and cut it in strips to use as stuffing.
+- I smooched the plastic bag together and cut it into strips to use as stuffing.
 Do a soft stuffing and then glue the opening shut.

 - Choose the colors that you want the witch to be.
 Give the face and hat two coats of the paint, letting one coat dry before adding the second.